Increasing the use of high KDPI kidneys

 The Collaborative Innovation and Improvement Network (COIIN)— begun in 2015 and directed by the Health Resources and Services Administration (HRSA) for the Organ Procurement and Transplantation Network (OPTN)—sought to increase the transplantation of marginal or high KDPI kidneys and explore new methods of quality monitoring.

-Two cohorts comprising transplant centers from across the country took part; Cohort A consisted of 19 transplant centers and Cohort B included 39 centers.
+Two cohorts comprising transplant centers from across the country took part, working closely with their organ procurement organizations throughout the improvement process.
+Cohort A went first with 19 transplant centers, followed by the larger Cohort B’s 39 centers.

 Each cohort worked within a nine-month timeframe of three 90-day improvement cycles related to the project’s key focus areas: waitlist management, organ offer and acceptance and care coordination.

-Participating teams worked collaboratively with other centers and received on-site as well as virtual coaching from UNOS performance improvement specialists.
+Participating teams worked collaboratively with those of other centers and received on-site as well as virtual coaching from UNOS performance improvement specialists.

 Without failure how do we get better?
 That’s the beauty of transparency and collaboration.
 It was our desire at UNOS to provide that safe environment in which we are all able to share, all teach, and all learn.